AutoViML/AutoViz/README.md

 pip install autoviz --upgrade
 ```

-In the same version, you can also get data suggestions by using `verbose=1` or by simply importing:<br>
+In the same version, you can also get data suggestions by using `AV.AutoViz(......, verbose=1)` or by simply importing it:<br>

 ```
 from autoviz import data_cleaning_suggestions